Off the Wall: Singles

 "Don't Stop 'Til You Get Enough" was released on July 10, 1979, under Epic Records which was Jackson's first solo single not released under Motown Records.
 The song topped the Billboard Hot 100 on October 10, making it Jackson's first solo number one single since "Ben", seven years prior.

 "Rock with You" also reached number one on the Billboard Hot 100, becoming Jackson's third number-one single of his career and it also reached the top spot on R&B charts.
-It spent four consecutive weeks at number one starting January 19, 1980 and was the fourth-biggest single of 1980.
+It spent four consecutive weeks at number one starting January 19, 1980, and was the fourth-biggest single of 1980.

 In February the album's title track was released as a single, and went to number 10 on the Billboard Hot 100 chart and became a top 10 hit in four countries.
 "She's Out of My Life" was released after that, also reaching number 10 on the Billboard Hot 100 chart in June.
 The song was also one of Jackson's slowest songs, with a tempo of 66 beats per minute.
 Off the Wall became the first album by a solo artist to generate four US top 10 hits.

 Critical reception

-Off the Wall was hailed as a major breakthrough for Jackson, while receiving widespread critical recognition, along with praises, from major music publications.
-In a 1979 review of the album, Rolling Stone magazine contributor Stephen Holden praised Jackson's maturity and transition from his early Motown material, stating that the album "represents discofied post-Motown glamour at its classiest."
+Off the Wall received widespread critical acclaim and was hailed as a major artistic breakthrough for Jackson.
+In a review of the album, Rolling Stone magazine contributor Stephen Holden praised Jackson's maturity and transition from his early Motown material, stating that the album "represents discofied post-Motown glamour at its classiest."
 Holden went on to compare Jackson to Stevie Wonder, another Motown performer who began recording at a young age and gained critical acclaim for his transition.

 In The Village Voice, critic Robert Christgau credited Jackson and Quincy Jones with "fashion[ing] the dance groove of the year" and stated that "Michael's vocabulary of grunts, squeals, hiccups, moans, and asides is a vivid reminder that he's grown up."
-In a review for Melody Maker Phil McNeill expressed the opinion that in Off the Wall Jackson sounded comfortable, confident and in control.
+In a review for Melody Maker, Phil McNeill expressed the opinion that in Off the Wall Jackson sounded comfortable, confident and in control.
 He believed "Don't Stop 'Til You Get Enough" had a "classy" introduction and that it was the best song on the album.
 He also praised "Rock with You", describing it as "masterful".
 The reviewer concurred with a colleague that Jackson was "probably the best singer in the world right now in terms of style and technique".

 Giving the album a favorable review in Smash Hits, David Hepworth said that Jackson "sings like an angel".
-Sounds shared the same point of view, qualifying Jackson's voice as "astonishingly agile".
+Hepworth also wrote for Sounds, sharing the view that Off the Wall is a "gem" and highlighting "She’s Out Of My Life" as a "hauntingly beautiful ballad".
+Record Mirror writer, Paul Sexton, was praiseful of album's slower songs, such as "She's Out of My Life" and "I Can't Help It".